isikyus/scales-of-game-balance/README.md

 Don't assume it's compatible with the actual rules of your favourite system -- my models are probably massively broken, if they even exist.

-I have no affliation with Paizo, and they do not endorse this project.
+I have no affliation with Paizo, Wizards of the Coast, or any other game publisher, and this project is not endorsed by any of them.

 ## Usage